-- 3-17.
-Army leaders show empathy when they genuinely relate to another person's situation, motives, and feelings.
-Empathy does not necessarily mean sympathy for another, but identification that leads to a deeper understanding.
-Empathy allows the leader to anticipate what others are experiencing and to try to envision how decisions or actions affect them.
-Leaders with a strong tendency for empathy can apply it to understand Army Civilians, Soldiers and their Families, local populations, and enemy combatants.
-The ability to see something from another person's point of view, to identify with, and enter into another person's feelings and emotions, enables the Army leader to better interact with others. - 3-18.
-Leaders take care of Soldiers and Army Civilians by giving them the training, equipment, and support needed to accomplish the mission.
-During operations, empathetic Army leaders share hardships to gauge if their plans and decisions are realistic.
-They recognize the need to provide Soldiers and Army Civilians with reasonable comforts and rest periods to maintain good morale and mission effectiveness. - 3-19.
-Army leaders recognize that empathy includes nurturing a close relationship between the Army and Army Families.
-To build a strong and ready force, Army leaders at all levels promote healthy Families.
-Empathy for Families includes allowing Soldiers recovery time from difficult missions, protecting leave periods, and supporting events that allow information exchange and family team building. - 3-20.
-The requirement for leader empathy extends beyond Army Civilians, Soldiers, and their Families.
-Within the operational environment, leader empathy is helpful when dealing with local populations, victims of natural disasters, and prisoners of war.
-Essentially, empathy produces better cultural understanding of people, missions, and operations and how they connect.
+- 2-23.
+Army leaders show empathy when they genuinely relate to another person's situation, motives, or feelings.
+Empathy does not mean sympathy for another, but a realization that leads to a deeper understanding.
+Empathy allows the leader to anticipate what others are experiencing and feeling and gives insight to how decisions or actions affect them.
+Leaders extend empathy to others in both their leader and follower roles.
+Leaders with a strong tendency for empathy can apply it to understand people at a deeper level.
+This applies to DA Civilians, Soldiers and their Families, local populations, victims of natural disasters, and enemy combatants.
+Empathy enhances cultural understanding and enables an Army leader to better interact with others. - 2-24.
+Empathetic leaders are better communicators, help others to understand what is occurring, and inspire others to meet mission objectives.
+During operations, Army leaders gain empathy when they share hardships to gauge Soldier morale and combat readiness.
+They recognize the need to provide reasonable comforts and rest periods to maintain morale and accomplish the mission. - 2-25.
+Army leaders recognize that empathy includes nurturing a close relationship between the Army and Army families.
+Army leaders at all levels should promote healthy families and relate to the challenges they face.
+Empathy for families includes providing recovery time from difficult missions, protecting leave periods, and supporting events that allow information exchange and family team building.

-THE WARRIOR ETHOS AND SERVICE ETHOS
+WARRIOR ETHOS AND SERVICE ETHOS

-3-21.
-The Warrior Ethos refers to the professional attitudes and beliefs that characterize the American Soldier.
-It reflects a Soldier's selfless commitment to the nation, mission, unit, and fellow Soldiers.
-Army Civilians, while not warfighters, embody the principles of the Warrior Ethos through a service ethos that suffuses their conduct of duty with the same attitudes, beliefs, and commitment.
-The Warrior Ethos is developed and sustained through discipline, commitment to the Army Values, and pride in the Army's heritage.
-Lived by Soldiers and supported by Army Civilians, the Warrior Ethos is the foundation for the winning spirit that permeates the institution (see figures 3-1 and 3-2).
+2-26.
+The Warrior Ethos, contained within the Soldier's Creed and italicized in the text below, represents the professional attitudes and beliefs that characterize the American Soldier.
+It reflects a Soldier's selfless commitment to the Nation, mission, unit, and fellow Soldiers.
+DA Civilians, while not Soldiers, embody the principles of the Warrior Ethos through a service ethos embedded within the Army Civilian Corps Creed that shapes their conduct with the same commitment.
+Leaders develop and sustain the Warrior Ethos through discipline, commitment to the Army Values, and pride in the Army's heritage.
+Embodied by Soldiers and supported by DA Civilians, the Warrior Ethos is the foundation for the esprit de corps that permeates the Army.